BlackSky Technology Inc. (BKSY) Reveals an Earnings Mystery

 BKSY’s Market Performance

-BKSY stocks went up by 9.44% for the week, with a monthly drop of -21.20% and a quarterly performance of -59.13%, while its annual performance rate touched -80.91%.
-The volatility ratio for the week stands at 9.56% while the volatility levels for the past 30 days are set at 10.86% for BlackSky Technology Inc..
-The simple moving average for the period of the last 20 days is 5.74% for BKSY stocks with a simple moving average of -73.39% for the last 200 days.
+BKSY stocks went up by 22.22% for the week, with a monthly jump of 4.27% and a quarterly performance of -52.99%, while its annual performance rate touched -78.35%.
+The volatility ratio for the week stands at 12.70% while the volatility levels for the past 30 days are set at 11.46% for BlackSky Technology Inc..
+The simple moving average for the period of the last 20 days is 21.28% for BKSY stocks with a simple moving average of -69.79% for the last 200 days.

 Insider Trading